janosgyerik/hiring-tools/interview-questions/programming/README.md

 Preparation
 -----------

-- Let the candidate / recruiter know in advance that the candidate will have to write a simpler program with pen and paper
+- Tell the candidate in advance that there will be a coding exercise on whiteboard.

-- Encourage the candidate to practice before coming to the interview:
+- Tell the candidate to practice before the interview, using online judges, for example:

   + http://www.codingame.com/puzzles
   + https://codility.com/programmers/lessons/
   + https://oj.leetcode.com/problemset/algorithms/

-- Specify the appropriate difficulty level the candidate should practice.
+- Tell the difficulty level the candidate should practice.
-  For max 15 minute tests, the question has to be easier than the easy level on the above sites.
+  For example, for a 15 minute test, the question should be easier than the easy level on the above sites.
-  For longer tests, adjust accordingly.
+  Adjust appropriately for your project and the level of competency you're looking for.

 Conducting the coding test
 --------------------------

-- If the interview has a non-coding part, it's good to do the coding part first, as it's probably the most important part, and doing it early is possibly less stressful overall for the candidate.
+- Get to the coding exercise early in the interview.
+  It reduces the stress on the candidate, and if the exercise doesn't go well, you might want to end the interview early.

 - The candidate should solve using pen and paper, or on a whiteboard

 - Understand that this is stressful, so be patient with the candidate

-- Encourage the candidate to speak loudly, explaining the algorithm and logic while writing, as if collaborating with a teammate
+- Ask the candidate to speak loudly, explaining the algorithm and logic while writing, as if collaborating with a teammate

-- Don't correct mistakes immediately.
-Give a few minutes to let the candidate discover

-- Don't correct mistakes directly.
+- Don't correct mistakes.
 Ask if the candidate is sure the program will work.
-Or the block will work.
-Or the line will work.
-  If the candidate still doesn't get it, move on, don't correct.
+Ask question and see how the candidate reacts.

-- If the candidate is quiet, ask what he/she is thinking. comment his process while writing.
+- If the candidate is quiet, ask what he/she is thinking.
+  He/she should comment his thought process while writing.

-- Ask the candidate to analyze the time-complexity of the solution, and the possibility to improve that.
+- Ask the candidate to analyze the time-complexity of the solution, and if it's possible to improve.

-- Ask the candidate to analyze the space-complexity of the solution, and the possibility to improve that.
+- Ask the candidate to analyze the space-complexity of the solution, and if it's possible to improve.

 Background check
 ----------------

-It's easy to fill a CV with buzzwords like REST, Spring, Maven, Git.
+It's easy to fill a CV with fancy words like REST, Spring, Maven, Git.
 Find the relevant topics for the position, and verify the candidate's knowledge and experience by asking specific questions.